airswap/airswap-about/technology/protocols.md

 ## Examples

-For information on finding counterparties, see the [Discovery](discovery.md) protocol.
+Clients find servers using the [Discovery](discovery.md) protocol.
 With server URLs in hand, clients call `getSignerSideOrderERC20` or `getSenderSideOrderERC20` as JSON-RPC requests.

 ### Client Request